zdravkov/kendo-docs/getting-started/javascript-dependencies.md

 > **Important:** Only one of the **kendo.web.min.js**, **kendo.dataviz.min.js** and **kendo.mobile.min.js** JavaScript files can be included at a time.
 If widgets from different Kendo UI suites are needed one can either use **kendo.all.min.js** or create a custom combined JavaSript file via the [custom download builder tool](http://www.kendoui.com/custom-download).
+In addition, each of these three files should not be registered together with an individual widget script, e.g. `kendo.grid.js`.

 ## Custom Combined Scripts